sunilangadi2/ceph-ansible/README-MULTISITE.md

 `{{ rgw_multisite_proto }}://{{ ansible_fqdn }}:{{ radosgw_frontend_port }}`<br/>
 for example: `rgw_multisite_endpoints: http://foo.example.com:8080,http://bar.example.com:8080,http://baz.example.com:8080`

+**Note:** `rgw_zonegroupmaster` specifies the zonegroup will be the master zonegroup in a realm.
+There can only be one master zonegroup in a realm.
+This variable is set to true by default in group_vars/all.yml since only 1 zonegroup will be created if `rgw_zonegroup` is the same accross all rgw hosts in the inventory.

+**Note:** `rgw_zonegroupdefault` specifies that the zonegroup will be the default zonegroup in a realm.
+If a zonegroup is default that means it is the only zonegroup in a realm.
+This variable is set to true by default in group_vars/all.yml since only 1 zonegroup will be created if `rgw_zonegroup` is the same accross all rgw hosts in the inventory.

+**Note:** `rgw_zonedefault` specifies that the zonegroup will be the default zone in a cluster.
+If a zone is default that means it is the only zone in a realm in a cluster.
+This variable is set to true by default in group_vars/all.yml since only 1 zone will be created if `rgw_zone` is the same accross all rgw hosts in the inventory.

 3. Run the ceph-ansible playbook on your 1st cluster